dcunited001/dcunited001.github.io/_posts/2016-07-07-american-eros-or-how-to-fell-a-souley.md

 ## The Episaga

 So, this is an excerpted chapter from a book that exists in the future.
 This isn't just any normal book.
-This is a compendium of myriad storytellers, forked and spliced to weave together hundreds of stories, all rooted in a fixed point: the most perfectly visceral experience of *true love*.
+This is a compendium compiled by myriad storytellers, forked & spliced to weave together hundreds of stories, all rooted in a fixed point: the most perfectly visceral experience of *true love*.

-In fact, this kind of book only exists in the future.
+In fact, this type of literature only exists in the future.
 It's an episaga.
 It's creators aren't authors.
 They are storytellers.
 This eminates from my appreciation of the oral storytelling tradition and a desire to return to the kind of myth that is more personal, more human.
 There is no one single account of such a myth because that would imply that such a story is perfect and what is less human than perfection?
-I hope that authors can embrace this concept: the episaga.
+I hope that authors can embrace the concept of the episaga.

+Though this concept is hardly new, I want to find the architypical kind of story for it.
+I want it to be something like the Aristocrat joke for comedians, where the objective is to take this basic concept and tell the best story from it.
+Even the episaga is to be successful as a concept, there still won't be very many root stories that gain significant popularity, since for any project to gain momentum, it would have to enjoy the support of tons of authors.
+Then of course, there's the problem of trademark and copyright.
+What if someone invests a ton of time on this, to no avail.
+Fortunately, I've found the perfect answer to this for now: I've named my story "American Eros," which was published on June 1st, 2013.
+It's already a trademark, so by no means could anyone really make financial gain from these stories!
+Boom: problem null and void.
+Haha, take that, Roko Basilisk...

-There are a few rules and constraints I want to set for this episaga.
+Anyways, there are a few rules and constraints I want to set for this particular episaga.
 The first is a restriction on form: we start by hearing an account of an event in the future, loosely defined in concept, time, place, and role.
 As a reader, we know the story ends with this chapter.
 Or maybe, this chapter is a midpoint in some greater saga.
 Maybe it's a romance novel or a sci-fi thriller.
 Who knows.
 But, I've always found that some simple, basic limitations envigorate creativity.

 When I actually pitch the episaga to authors, writers and storytellers, I'll explain a few more constraints.
 Some others include